ioccc-src/winner/2020/README.md

 compiler.

-## Remarks on some of the winners
+## Remarks on some of the winning entries

 This year's Best of Show (carlini) is such a novel way of obfuscation that it would be worth of a special mention in the (future) Best of IOCCC list!

-For some reason, this year's set of winners contains three nostalgic games, Asteroids (tsoj), Minesweeper (endoh1), and Snake (ferguson1).
+For some reason, this year's set of winning entries contains three nostalgic games, Asteroids (tsoj), Minesweeper (endoh1), and Snake (ferguson1).

-An entry (kurdyukov1) pays homage to a previous winner (2015/hou).
+An entry (kurdyukov1) pays homage to a previous entry [2015/hou](2015/hou/index.htm0).

 ...We'll stop spouting spoilers now.
 Have fun exploring all the entries!